arauchfuss/Simple-Comic/README.md

 # Simple Comic
-Simple Comic is a streamlined comic viewer for OS-X.
+Simple Comic is a streamlined comic viewer for macOS.

 The basic feature drive is to reduce the number of interactions required to browse a comic.